dvdmtw98/notes/notes-vault/computer-networks/layer-wise-concepts/data-link-layer-concepts/spanning-tree-protocol-stp.md

 In the above network configuration if STP is not used then the switches will end up retransmitting ARP packets to each other resulting in a **broadcast storm**
 TTL is a Layer 3 header property so it can only be decremented by router so the ARP broadcasted packets are never dropped

-At switches try to find the best way to reach the root node all other redundant links are blocked
+As switches try to find the best way to reach the root node all other redundant links are blocked

 ### BPDU (Bridge Packet Data Unit)